-An industrial consortium led by Alcatel Space Industries (Cannes, F) as prime, with EADS Astrium (Friedrichshafen, D), responsible for the EPLM, and Alenia Spazio (Torino, I) for the SVM, and a host of subcontractors from all over Europe, are building the spacecraft.
-Arianespace will provide the launch services in Kourou.
-For a summary of principal mission characteristics see Table 4.1.2.
+An industrial consortium led by Thales Alenia Space (Cannes, F) as Prime, with Astrium (Friedrichshafen, D) responsible for the EPLM, and Thales Alenia Space (Torino, I) for the SVM, and a host of subcontractors from all over Europe, are

+Table 4.2.2.
+Principal characteristics of the Herschel mission.